Frequent deliveries: Implementation

-So now the question is how to achieve this more frequent delivery.
-Well in fact many of the benefits within the factory can be achieved by 'faking' frequent deliveries while discussions with the customer about actual delivery frequencies takes place.
+Many of the benefits within the factory can be achieved by 'faking' frequent deliveries while discussions with the customer about actual delivery frequencies takes place.

 Faking frequent deliveries

 The removal of items in the factory from the 'manufacturing system' will trigger the resupply that we wish to smooth via kanban or other signals.
 The frequent deliveries will provide a smoother sequence of smaller resupply signals.
 So by 'faking it' what is meant is that the actual delivery schedule will be de-coupled from the resupply triggers in the factory.

 This can be done by marking a position on the floor, say a rectangular outline of perhaps the same size as the truck, in the loading bay and designating it to be a specific planned delivery or part of one.
 Let's call that outline a 'virtual truck'.
 Clearly if all the items for the delivery were now loaded into the virtual truck then the impact on demand signals into the factory would be the same as a real truck load.
 The secret here is to schedule a steady flow of items from the factory into the virtual truck so that demand appears as flat as possible.
 Obviously this may seem like 'smoke and mirrors' since the goods are still actually in the loading bay.
 The importance is that demand and supply are now decoupled.
 So whilst a real truck can still be loaded at the required speed, from the virtual truck, the signals for resupply passing via kanbans etc. back into the factory have created a smooth demand.
 This method can also be used to give early warning to the factory that it is falling behind the required schedule if it is to have all goods ready for shipment when the real truck arrives.

 The downside of this trick is that there are now two movements of the goods, one to the virtual truck and one from it to the real truck.